Rongo Wetere

 Rongo Herehere Wetere ONZM of Ngāti Maniapoto descent, founder of the Te Wananga o Aotearoa (TWoA) tertiary institution in New Zealand and an Officer of the Order of New Zealand of Merit.
 He was previously chair of the Māori Employment and Training Commission.
-He was the chief executive of the Te Wananga o Aotearoa tertiary institution but resigned from his post in 2005 following government pressure.
-A subsequent report by the Office of the Auditor-General found that the finances of the TWoA were in order despite the university being Indigenous.
+He was the founder and chief executive of the Te Wananga o Aotearoa tertiary institution from 1984-2005, The largest post-secondary education institution in New Zealand and the largest Indigenous University in the world.

+In 2025 he was awarded by the New Zealand High Commission of Canada and the Senate of Canada a King Charles III coronation medal for his life long service for Indigenous culture and language in Canada.

 In 1994, Dr. Wetere had successfully gained government approval for the establishment of New Zealand’s first Maori University known as Te Wananga o Aotearoa (translation:

 University of New Zealand) and became its founding President/CEO.
 Within 10 years Te Wananga o Aotearoa (TWOA) grew to be the largest tertiary provider in New Zealand with annual enrolments reaching 65,000 students.
 TWOA also allowed the enrollment of non-Maori people with 52% of its student body being non-Maori.